 Writing for Performance 1

-Explores some principles of dramatic writing for stage, radio and film.
+Explores the key principles of dramatic writing for a range of contemporary performance modes.
 Students are given opportunities to develop their own creative potential through original script writing.

 On successful completion of the course students will be able to:

-1. Develop an understanding of the role of the writer in contemporary theatre practice.
+1. Demonstrate understanding of the role and craft of the writer in contemporary theatre and performance.

-2. Develop an understanding of the differences between dramatic and other forms of creative writing.
+2. Demonstrate understanding of the differences between dramatic and other forms of creative writing.

-3. Develop an awareness through practical explorations of the skills required to translate an idea into a performable script.
+3. Practically demonstrate awareness of the skills required to translate an idea into a performable script.